nodejs/node/doc/api/url.md

 The `auth` property is the username and password portion of the URL, also referred to as "userinfo".
-This string subset follows the `protocol` and double slashes (if present) and preceeds the `host` component, delimited by an ASCII "at sign" (`@`).
+This string subset follows the `protocol` and double slashes (if present) and precedes the `host` component, delimited by an ASCII "at sign" (`@`).
 The format of the string is `{username}[:{password}]`, with the `[:{password}]` portion being optional.